 - 1. Create a design that integrates text and image in a unifying manner. - 2.
 Analyze semiotics in a contemporary and historical context. - 3.
 Design symbols and icons that communicate abstract concepts and material ideas. - 4.
 Develop visual identity systems (logos) for specific uses and purposes. - 5.
-Compose dynamic visual imagery comprised solely of type. - 6.
 Produce a visual narrative.